-The new price of electricity at high political voltage, big consumers facing price increase and change of supplier option21.
-December 2012. / News Serbia Energy
+The new price of electricity at high political voltage, big consumers facing price increase and change of supplier option, News Serbia Energy

 Although Energy Agency is responsible for determining the price of electricity, and not the directors of EPS, they are talking about the price increase as a done deal.

 The price of electricity in Serbia could be increased starting from New Year for 20, 25, maybe 27 percent, announced Životije Jovanovic, deputy general director of the Electric Power Industry of Serbia two days ago in Jagodina, adding that the price will not be increased until the end of this year, but at the beginning of next year the price increase is inevitable.

 The reason for this Jovanovic explained, is that the current price of kilowatt-hour is about 5.1 euro cents, which is 50 percent cheaper than in the neighboring countries.
 Slovenians pay 20 euro cents for kilowatt-hour, Montenegrins pay 8.80, while in Macedonia the price is 6.16 euro cents.

 – I think the price increases will occur during the heating season, but it all depends on the consent of the government.
 There will be no drastic increase in the price and we should expect it to be around 20 to 25 percent.
 EPS is likely to request a price increases between 26 and 27 percent – said Jovanovic.

 It was said by the second in command in EPS.
 However, the procedure is slightly different and it requires that EPS submits the electricity price increase proposal to the Energy Agency, which based on certain parameters, determines whether the request is justified.
 Only then it approves the proposed correction.
 With an explanation it suggests that the correction of the price per kilowatt-hour should be lower or higher, because the costs that EPS has to bear justify such a calculation.